 A recent study, however, shines some light on this otherwise dark corner of sleep apnea.
 The research indicates that the breathing interruptions associated with sleep apnea have a profound impact on the brain chemicals gamma-aminobutyric acid (GABA) and the much-easier-to-pronounce glutamate.

-GABA is a neurotransmitter, a chemical that acts as a messenger in the transmission of signals.
-But what kinds of signals does GABA carry?
+GABA is a neurotransmitter, a chemical that acts as a messenger in the transmission of signals known as synapses.
+So what does GABA do?

 GABA and Glutamate

 Although glutamate is used by the brain to synthesize GABA, and glutamate is also a neurotransmitter, GABA and glutamate affect the brain differently.

 While GABA slows brain activity, glutamate acts as an accelerator.
 Together, the two chemicals help maintain balance.
 But the new research suggests that sleep apnea causes dramatic fluctuations in GABA and glutamate, and influences the brain’s ability to function properly.

 Scientists at UCLA found that sleep apnea triggers a drop in GABA and a spike in glutamate.
 The result is a wild ride for the brain — and an unrestful night — in those who suffer from sleep apnea.

 Of particular concern to researchers is whether these wild swings in the levels of two important brain chemicals, which recur night after night in people with sleep apnea, may cause long-term damage.